pulumi/tutorials/introduction_to_pulumi/lab-01/Creating_a_Pulumi_Project.md

 import pulumi
 ```

 Feel free to explore the other files, although we won't be editing any of them by hand.
+Note that the Pulumi CLI creates a virtual environment, `venv`, for the project.

 # Next Steps